zcfs/Meteor-cfs-handlebars/README.md

 Returns an integer indicating the percentage progress of the download.

-When used with a `FileObject` as the current context, returns the progress for that `FileObject`.
-When used outside of a `FileObject` context, returns total progress for all files that are being downloaded from this client.
+When used with a `FS.File` as the current context, returns the progress for that `FS.File`.
+When used outside of a `FS.File` context, returns total progress for all files that are being downloaded from this client.

-When used with a `FileObject` as the current context, specify a `copy` attribute to get the download progress for a specific copy.
+When used with a `FS.File` as the current context, specify a `copy` attribute to get the download progress for a specific copy.
 If you don't specify the copy name, the copy in the master store is used.